python/cpython/Doc/tutorial/controlflow.rst

 As guidance:

-* Use positional-only if names do not matter or have no meaning, and there are only a few arguments which will always be passed in the same order or in case when you need arbitrary keyword parameters and some positional ones.
+* Use positional-only if you want the name of the parameters to not be available to the user.
+This is useful when parameter names have no real meaning, if you want to enforce the order of the arguments when the function is called or if you need to take some positinal parameters and arbitrary keywords.
-* Use keyword-only when names have meaning and the function definition is more understandable by being explicit with names.
+* Use keyword-only when names have meaning and the function definition is more understandable by being explicit with names or you want to prevent users relying on the position of the argument being passed.

 .. _tut-arbitraryargs: